SiroDiaz/laravel-redirection/README.md

 ## Requirements

 You need PHP ^7.4 or higher.
-It is only tested and was designed for Laravel 8.x.
+It is only tested and was designed for Laravel 8 and 9.
 This package will receive updates for future Laravel versions.
 Previous Laravel versions are not contemplated so use [Neurony/laravel-redirects](https://github.com/Neurony/laravel-redirects) package for older Laravel versions.